 She was fourteen when she left Ethiopia for Europe, a wee girl with hair pulled tight and piled high to make her look taller.
 We spot her in a group of nine girls, among eighty young men, all refugees in a mini-camp near the demolished Jungle in Calais, France.
-Hemmed in on three sides by green fencing with no place to sleep, cry or pee in private, watched by a CRS car, these refugees try.
-Just try, they say, and everyone knows they mean try all night to sneak into a truck across the Chunnel to England.
+Hemmed in on three sides by green fencing with no place to sleep, cry, or pee in private, watched by a CRS (police) car, these refugees try.
+Just try, they say, and everyone knows that they mean try all night to sneak into a truck across the Chunnel to England.

-They soon tire because they didn’t sleep last night when they were trying, so we walk the pier, and buy them Tunisian dinner and ice cream at beach stands.
+They soon tire because they didn’t sleep last night when they were trying to catch a ride to England.
+So we walk the pier at the Strait of Dover, and buy them Tunisian dinner and ice cream at beach stands.
 They show us pictures of mothers and sisters on their phones.

 Before we return them to the mini-Jungle, Hisham joins us.
 After a brief conversation in Arabic with the slight fourteen year-old, he repeats something she tells him: This is the first day since she left Ethiopia that she has let down her guard and enjoyed herself.